 It’s important that these schools and learning communities aren’t simply dismissed as something for the privileged though.
 They are innovative, ethical projects which will be instrumental in bringing about positive change to our education system.

 Innovation in this sector has been likened to innovation in environmental sustainability and renewable energy.
 A pioneer in self-directed education said recently that you could argue, for example, that it’s only the privileged few that can use solar panels.
 Solutions like these aren’t accessible to the majority but that doesn’t mean they are not valued or that there’s reason not to try them.

 In his book, Beyond Coercive Education, Peter Hartkamp says:

 “Limiting experiments with other forms of education prevents innovation and thus limits the quality and diversity of educational opportunities, and keeps education stuck in the educational stone age.”

 Maybe we should really be calling for more availability of funds for innovation in education, and a state which offers a variety of choices in educational approach rather than a one size fits all education system.

-If you’re a teacher (or you have a child in a state school), there are a number of suggestions you could make to help your school incorporate child-centred practices.
-It’s important to feed back when you have suggestions and not feel afraid to question practices which do not have children’s best interests at heart.
-Have a look at our School Support page for ideas.
+If you’re a teacher (or you have a school aged child), there are a number of suggestions you could make to help your school incorporate child-centred practices.
+It’s important to feed back when you have suggestions and question practices which do not have students’ best interests at heart.
+Have a look at our School Support pages for ideas.